kudelskisecurity/youshallnotpass/README.md

 export VAULT_EXTERNAL_ADDR="Same as Vault Addr, only different for local testing"
 ```

-3. Follow the GitLab instructions to download the runner and then register it to utilize the custom executor
+3. Install the runner for you system following [GitLab's instructions](https://docs.gitlab.com/runner/install/) and then register it to utilize the custom executor.

 ```sh
 gitlab-runner register \